writethedocs/www/docs/2014/blog/announcing-na-conference-talks.rst

 Portland is a beautiful city, with wilderness inside the city limits.
 Join us for a hike on **Sunday, May 4 at 1:00 pm**.
-We’re all about community and this is a great opportunity to meet and greet other documentarians.
+We’re all about community and this is a great opportunity to meet and greet other documentarians, while getting some exercise at the same time.

 See more details on the :doc:`Hike page </2014/na/hike>`, or `check out last year’s pictures`_.